Mohataz Hossain

 - Contemporary Digital Practice in Architecture (Course: MSc Technical Architecture)

 Mohataz has also been supervising MSc TA and PhD students.
-He is also mentoring Graduate Teaching Assistant (GTA).
+He is also mentoring a Graduate Teaching Assistant (GTA).

 The modules Mohataz has been involved in and is currently teaching are as below: